 - Do you have a savings plan?

 - Do you know what your financial weaknesses are? (what riles you up and gets you to spend wayyy too much money)

-- How much debt would you like to repay in 2015 (be realistic)?
+- How much debt would you like to repay in the new year (be realistic)?